Mark Twain: Financial troubles

 Twain and his family spent four more years in Europe, mainly in England and Austria (October 1897 to May 1899), with longer spells in London and Vienna.
 Clara had wished to study the piano under Theodor Leschetizky in Vienna.

 However, Jean's health did not benefit from consulting with specialists in Vienna, the "City of Doctors".
 The family moved to London in spring 1899, following a lead by Poultney Bigelow, who had a good experience being treated by Dr. Jonas Henrik Kellgren, a Swedish osteopathic practitioner in Belgravia.
 They were persuaded to spend the summer at Kellgren's sanatorium by the lake in the Swedish village of Sanna.
 Coming back in fall, they continued the treatment in London, until Twain was convinced by lengthy inquiries in America that similar osteopathic expertise was available there.

-In mid-1900, he was the guest of newspaper proprietor Hugh Gilzean-Reid at Dollis Hill House, located on the north side of London.
+In mid-1900, Twain was the guest of newspaper proprietor Hugh Gilzean-Reid at Dollis Hill House, located on the north side of London.
 Twain wrote that he had "never seen any place that was so satisfactorily situated, with its noble trees and stretch of country, and everything that went to make life delightful, and all within a biscuit's throw of the metropolis of the world."
-He then returned to America in October 1900, having earned enough to pay off his debts.
-In winter 1900/01, he became his country's most prominent opponent of imperialism, raising the issue in his speeches, interviews, and writings.
-In January 1901, he began serving as vice-president of the Anti-Imperialist League of New York.
+Twain then returned to America in October 1900, having earned enough to pay off his debts.
+In winter 1900/01, Twain became his country's most prominent opponent of imperialism, raising the issue in his speeches, interviews, and writings.
+In January 1901, Twain began serving as vice-president of the Anti-Imperialist League of New York.

 Speaking engagements

 Twain was in great demand as a featured speaker, performing solo humorous talks similar to modern stand-up comedy.
 He gave paid talks to many men's clubs, including the Authors' Club, Beefsteak Club, Vagabonds, White Friars, and Monday Evening Club of Hartford.

-In the late 1890s, he spoke to the Savage Club in London and was elected an honorary member.
-He was told that only three men had been so honored, including the Prince of Wales, and he replied: "Well, it must make the Prince feel mighty fine."
+In the late 1890s, Twain spoke to the Savage Club in London and was elected an honorary member.
+He was told that only three men had been so honored, including the Prince of Wales, and Twain replied: "Well, it must make the Prince feel mighty fine."
 He visited Melbourne and Sydney in 1895 as part of a world lecture tour.
-In 1897, he spoke to the Concordia Press Club in Vienna as a special guest, following the diplomat Charlemagne Tower, Jr. He delivered the speech "Die Schrecken der Deutschen Sprache" ("The Horrors of the German Language")—in German—to the great amusement of the audience.
-In 1901, he was invited to speak at Princeton University's Cliosophic Literary Society, where he was made an honorary member.
+In 1897, Twain spoke to the Concordia Press Club in Vienna as a special guest, following the diplomat Charlemagne Tower, Jr. He delivered the speech "Die Schrecken der Deutschen Sprache" ("The Horrors of the German Language")—in German—to the great amusement of the audience.
+In 1901, Twain was invited to speak at Princeton University's Cliosophic Literary Society, where he was made an honorary member.
+In 1906, he testified in front of a Congressional joint committee in favor of a bill that would extend the length of protection for a copyright to lifetime of the author plus 50 years, stating "I think that will satisfy any reasonable author, because it will take care of his children.
+Let the grandchildren take care of themselves."